Skip to content

 1. Reads your CONTEXT.md and all prior decisions

-4. Runs a verification loop (up to 3 passes) to check plans are coherent
+5. Runs a verification loop (up to 3 passes) to check plans are coherent and not horizontally layered

 Before you execute